ThomasRohde/jArchi-CreateDialog/README.md

 Links to [external](https://www.google.com) sites also work.

 <mark>Currently, there is a bug, either in the script or in Eclipse, that prevents showing two `browser` widgets inside two dialogs at the same time, which is why there is no demo for this widget.</mark>

+<mark>You may have to change the type of browser in `CreateEclipseForm.js`.
+It is currently set to use EDGE.</mark>

 The `browser` widget support the following options.